Cloud Insight FAQ

 Q. Where can I download the Agent script file for Linux?

-A. You can download it by clicking to_stop_start_uninstall_agent.zip.
+A. Click to_stop_start_uninstall_agent.zip and download.
 Unzip the downloaded file and then locate the script files in the Agent directory (/home1/nbpmon/agent_controller_linux/).
 You can start, stop, install, or delete the Agent through the script.

 Q. Do I have to have the Agent installed to monitor data in Server (VPC)?

 A. You need the Agent to collect performance indicators in Server (VPC).
-However, since the Agent is built in by default when creating servers, users don't need to install it separately.
-Please note that if the Agent is deleted or does not run due to the user settings, it is impossible to collect data through Cloud Insight.
+However, since the Agent is built in by default when creating servers, you don't need to install it separately.
+Note that if the Agent is deleted or does not run due to the user settings, it is impossible to collect data through Cloud Insight.

 Q. How do I check if the Agent is in operation?